bouwe77/bouwe77.github.io/content/blog/some-more-react-basics-while-improving-the-number-game/some-more-react-basics-while-improving-the-number-game.md

   - "simple number game"
 ---

 This is part 2 of a series of blog posts where I'll explore some more basic React principles by building a simple calculation game.
-In this blog post I will improve the functionality of the app I created in [Part 1].
+In this blog post I will improve the app I created in [Part 1].
 You might want to read that first, so you know what the app is about and how it was built.

 ### Demo

-link naar netlify

-### Improve the user experience

-...

 ### Make the questions dynamic